PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ## 4. Launch the tool

-After the installation, open the folder '...\LMT_Widget_Tool-LWT-main\scripts' in Jupter Lab and open the file :
+Once Jupyter Lab is launched, open the folder '...\LMT_Widget_Tool-LWT-main\scripts' in Jupter Lab and open the file :

 ```bash
 LMT_Widget_Tool.ipynb